 If you've paid all the charges your supplier must reconnect you within 24 hours - or within 24 hours of the start of the next working day if you make payment out of working hours.

 If you can’t pay all the charges at once, you can ask your supplier if they’re willing to agree a repayment plan with you.
 If they do agree then they should reconnect you within 24 hours.

 If the supplier doesn’t reconnect you within 24 hours they have to pay you £30 compensation.
 They must do this within 10 working days.
 They’ll usually credit your account, but you can ask them to pay you by cheque or bank transfer.
 If they don't pay on time they have to pay you an extra £30 for the delay.

 If you're disconnected because your energy supply is interrupted, you might be able to claim compensation.

-If you need further help, contact the Citizens Advice consumer helpline.
-They may be able to refer your case to the Extra Help Unit who can negotiate with your supplier on your behalf.
+The helpline adviser may be able to refer your case to the Extra Help Unit who can negotiate with your supplier on your behalf.